ignat-tokar/simple_scheduler/README.md

 ## Installing
 **You must have be installed docker on your computer**

-Download folder of the project and open it in terminal, after put the next command:
+Download folder of the project, open it in terminal and put the next command:
 `docker-compose build`

 Wait for building an images and put the next command:
 `docker-compose up`

-Wait for launching server, open browser and put next adress in the search field:
+Wait for launching server, open browser and put the next adress in the search field:
 `http://localhost:3000`

 ## Description